hr21don/Random-Quotes-Machine-ReactJS/README.md

 ## App Component

-Get rid of everything inside your project and it should look like this.
+Get rid of unused imports inside your App.JS file and it should look like this.

 ```
 import './App.css';